jupyter/governance/people.md

-# People in the governance structure

-This document lists the current people and institutions involved in the governance.
+# Steering Council and Institutional Partners

 Benevolent Dictator for Life
 ============================